lehuannhatrang/ml-platform-admin/README.md

 ---
-### Install Karmada-dashboard
+### Install ML Platform Admin
-In the following steps, we are going to install Karmada Dashboard on the `mgmt-cluster` where running the Karmada control plane components.
+In the following steps, we are going to install ML Platform Admin Dashboard on the `mgmt-cluster` where running the Karmada control plane components.
 We assume that Karmada was installed in namespace `karmada-system` and mgmt-cluster config is located at `$HOME/.kube/config`, if this differs from your environment, please modify the following commands accordingly.